CopernicaMarketingSoftware/AMQP-CPP/README.md

 are cached by the AMQP library, and will be executed the moment the handshake is completed and the connection becomes ready for use.

-And the last but not least: even though `ConnectionHandler` methods are not marked `noexcept` explicitly, you are not expected to throw from them, and the behaviour is undefined if you do so.

 PARSING INCOMING DATA
 =====================